mbadal1996/clean_images/README.md

 # clean_images
-The purpose of clean_images is to remove unwanted images from a folder for NN training
+The purpose of the python code clean_images is to remove unwanted images from a folder for NN training

 =====================================================================